 There are hundreds of design touches and improvements, all as standard.

-I’m quite happy throwing any old oil (providing it’s semi-synth) in my daily driver of a car, but when it comes to my bikes, I’m a little more fussy.
+I’m quite happy throwing any old oil (providing it’s semi-synth) in my daily driver of a car, but when it comes to my motorcycle oil, I’m a little more fussy.

 Which brings me to my next point: